Academic Warning and Dismissal of Graduate Students

 Process for Dismissing a Graduate Student

-- The appropriate degree director and Student Services Advisor informs a student in writing that he/she is not making satisfactory progress towards the degree.
-The letter needs to indicate that the student is on probation and include what the deficiencies are, what corrections need to be made, and the timeframe the student has to improve his/her performance.
+- The appropriate Degree Director and Student Services Advisor informs a student in writing that he/she is not making satisfactory progress toward the degree.
+This letter will indicate that the student is on probation and include what deficiencies have led to this action, corrections that need to be made, and the timeframe the student has to improve his/her performance.

 - A review is made after the specified timeframe.
-If the student is then making satisfactory academic progress, the degree director sends a letter to the student informing him/her that he/she is off probation.
-If the student has not met the standards specified in the first letter, the degree director sends a letter to the student, references the items in the first letter that were still deficient, and informs the student that he/she is being dismissed from the program.
+If the student is making satisfactory academic progress, the degree director sends a letter to the student informing him/her that probation is lifted.
+If the student has not met the standards specified in the first letter, the degree director sends a letter to the student, references items in the first letter that are still deficient, and informs the student that he/she is dismissed from the program.

 - The Student Services Advisor processes the dismissal with the university.